-You can also designate a component as a variant upon creation using the object in the toolstrip.
+You can also designate a component as a variant upon creation using the button in the toolstrip.
 This creates two variant choices by default.

 Create Software Architecture from Component

 You can create a software architecture model from a component in a System Composer architecture model and reference the software architecture model from the component.
 You can use software architectures to link Simulink export-function, rate-based, or JMAAB models to components in your architecture model to simulate and generate code.
-For more information, see Create Software Architecture from Architecture Model Component.
+For more information, see Create Software Architecture from Architecture.